 As consumers, we see digital menu displays everywhere.
 It is all restaurant chains talk about – getting their franchisees into the digital menu board game.
 Local restaurants are dipping their toes into digital displays too.
 Menu board companies all seem to have their version of digital boards in their product lines.
-But once a user has installed his board, what happens then?
+But once a user has installed their board, what happens then?
 Let's examine the four "T"s you should think about once you have invested in updating your restaurant with your new digital menu board.

 First “T”: Remember your restaurant menu board is a TOOL, meant to communicate what menu items you have to offer your dining guests.
 Whether you use the new digital displays, magnetic menu boards, or any other custom menu board, it is what your guests look at when determining what they want to order.
 Hopefully, you have done your research to see what menu board best fits your situation and budget.
 You have examined all the menu board options, compared costs, planned financially for upgrades, and made your decision.
 Did you ask yourself if this tool works for your dining guests?
 Can they easily read what you offer?
 Or are you confusing them with a mix of this and that, making final dining decisions difficult?
 What you display should make sense to your guests and have a good flow from category to category.
 Your goal is to achieve better sales.
 The tool includes software that allows you to easily update and move content to help maximize your bottom line.